yclas/guides/docs/Technical-http-to-https.md

-# How to Move a Classifieds Site From Http to Https
+# How to Move a Classifieds Site From HTTPS to HTTPS.

 Content:
 -   What is HTTPS and why should I use it?
 -   What tasks will you need to do?
-    -   Get an SSL certificate and install it on your server
+    -   Get an SSL certificate and install it on your server.
-    -   Go to your website’s panel to make necessary system changes]
+    -   Go to your website’s panel to make necessary system changes.
-    -   Force a redirect from HTTP to HTTPS]
+    -   Force a redirect from HTTP to HTTPS.

 In this guide, we will show you how to enable HTTPS on your classifieds site with ease.